JunhuaLiu0/junhualiu0/README.md

 - 👋 Hi, I’m Junhua, currently a sophomore.
 - 👀 My research lies on Multimedia computation and networking, which also includes

-  topics like multimodal, RL, edge computing, NeRF/cv3D; SLAM/Point Cloud,, and CG.
+  topics like multimodal, RL, edge computing, NeRF/cv3D; SLAM/Point Cloud, and CG.
 - 🌱 I’m currently learning OS, DB, distributed robot system, Tiny ML and KD.
 - ✨ In 24fall, I will apply for Phd programs in America and Canada.
 - 📫 How to reach me: